 They discovered that study participants who sat for more than 11 hours a day, had a 40% increased risk of dying within the next three years, compared to those who sat for only four hours.
 Yikes; who sits for only four hours a day?!

-The problem with all this sitting, is that it ruins our posture.
+One of the problems with all this sitting, is that it is ruining our posture.
 When we sit for prolonged periods, our heads travel forward, our backs hunch and we lose flexibility in our rib cage.

 Related: How to Fix a Sway Back

-Concentration and memory difficulties
+- Concentration and memory difficulties

-Heart strain (the heart needs to pump faster to circulate more oxygen)
+- Heart strain (the heart needs to pump faster to circulate more oxygen)

-Get a Wiggle On!
+Get a wiggle on

-Some of us were lucky enough not to grow up with the internet but our desk-based mobile lives are quickly changing the appearance of our posture with harmful effects to our health and well-being.
+Some of us were lucky enough not to grow up with the internet (yeah) but our desk-based mobile lives are quickly changing the appearance of our body’s posture, with harmful effects to our health and well-being.

 Move toward the edge of your chair; feet shoulder width apart.
 Now take loose fists and begin to gently thump the front and sides of your thighs.
 Do that for 20 seconds and then do the same to your buttocks.

-You may get some really strange looks at the office, but hey it won’t be long before your co-workers follow suit.
-Continue to vibrate, pulsate, shiver and quake for an entire minute and then notice the energy buzz of your awakened body.
+You may get some strange looks at the office, but hey it won’t be long before your co-workers follow your lead.
+Continue to vibrate, pulsate, shiver and quake through your body top to toe, for an entire minute.

 Fit or Flop?